meggrooms/PyBer_Analysis/README.md

 # PyBer Ride Share Analysis
-## A relational study of rides, fares, and drivers and city types
+### A relational study of rides, fares, and drivers and city types

-There is a title, and there are multiple sections.
-(2 pt) Each section has a heading and subheading.
-(2 pt) Links to images are working and displayed correctly.
+Links to images are working and displayed correctly.
 (2 pt)
 _____________
 Analysis (14 points)